- Use ".csv" as the file extension

 - No empty lines or rows

-- Latitude and longitude in separate columns with names: "latitude" and "longitude"
+- Latitude and longitude in separate columns with names "latitude" and "longitude" or "lat" and "lon"

-- If a data file is not in WGS84 (EPSG:4326) CRS, use CoordX and CoordY as the column names
+- If a data file is not based on WGS 84 geographic coordinate system (e.g., EPSG:4326), use CoordX and CoordY as the column names

-- If coordinates are not in WGS84 (EPSG:4326) CRS, an optional *.prj file (same as the Shapefile format) can be used to explicitly specify the CRS.
+- An optional *.prj file can be used to explicitly specify the projected coordinate system

-- Column names in snake case. i.e. lowercase with underscores: "example_column_name" not spaces
+- Column names in snake case; i.e., lowercase with underscores like "example_column_name" instead of spaces

-- Missing data for numeric columns = -9999 or additional decimal 9’s to an appropriate level of precision
+- Missing data for numeric columns coded as "-9999" and uses the appropriate level of precision

-- Missing data for text columns = "NA"
+- Missing data for text columns coded as "NA"

-- Dates and times in 24 hour UTC.
-No local time zones unless UTC is also provided.
+- Dates and times in 24 hour UTC; use local time zones only in addition to UTC

 - Dates in YYYY-MM-DD format

-- Times in hh:mm:ss (or hh:mm:ss+nn if time zone needs to be included) format
+- Times in hh:mm:ss format (or hh:mm:ss+nn if a time zone needs to be included)

 - Named sites and locations should have an associated geographic location